abhishekarya1/Hash-Define-myNotes/content/java/jdbc.md

 ```

 ### Create a Connection
-Either use `DriverManager` or `DataSource`.
+Either use `DriverManager` or `DataSource` (both are in-built in Java).
 The latter is better as it has more features and can take input from external sources.
 ```java
 Connection conn = DataSource.getConnection(url);
 ```

-### Execute SQL Queries
+### Build & Execute SQL Queries

 Use `Statement` interface or its subinterfaces: `PreparedStatement` or `CallableStatement`.